 The elevated walkway and fog signal structure disappeared from the north pier long ago, but the red cylindrical tower continues to serve as the primary light at Kenosha.
 A cylindrical D-9 tower was installed on the southern end of the breakwater in the 1960s.

-In June of 2008, the Kenosha Pierhead Lighthouse, deemed excess by the Coast Guard, was offered at no cost to eligible entities, including federal, state and local agencies, non-profit corporations, educational agencies, or community development organizations.
+In June 2008, Kenosha Pierhead Lighthouse, deemed excess by the Coast Guard, was offered at no cost to eligible entities, including federal, state and local agencies, non-profit corporations, educational agencies, or community development organizations.
 After no qualified group stepped forward to assume responsibility for the lighthouse, it was placed on the General Services Administration auction website starting on October 18, 2010.
 Since the fifty-foot-tall cylindrical tower offers no living space and a potential owner would have to obtain a lease from the U.S. Army Corps of Engineers, which owns the pier, it is not too surprising that the minimum bid of $10,000 was not received before the auction closed on December 2nd.

 A second auction for Kenosha Pierhead Lighthouse started on May 25, 2011 with a starting bid of $5,000.
 A bid for this amount was placed on June 17, and the auction closed on July 15 with a winning bid of $17,000.
 Five bidders participated in the auction, and the winner of the auction was John Burhan, a local artist.
 Burhan, who fished off the pier as a kid and learned to sail in Kenosha Harbor, felt the lighthouse would be the perfect space for his studio.
-After the interior of the tower is renovated during the spring of 2012, the lighthouse will be open on select days so the public can view Burhan's work, which features marine scenes and sailboats.
+After the interior of the tower was renovated during the spring of 2012, the lighthouse was opened on select days so the public can view Burhan's work, which features marine scenes and sailboats.

 Head Keepers: Louis N. DeDiemer (1906 – 1907), Charles E. Young (1907 – 1932), Edward W. Knudsen (1932 – at least 1940).

 Located at the end of the northern pier marking the entrance to the harbor in Kenosha.
-The Kenosha Pierhead Lighthouse is owned by the Coast Guard.
+Kenosha Pierhead Lighthouse is owned by the Coast Guard.
 Grounds open, tower closed.

-The Kenosha Pierhead Lighthouse is owned by the Coast Guard.
+Kenosha Pierhead Lighthouse is owned by the Coast Guard.
 Grounds open, tower closed.

 Pictures on this page copyright Kraig Anderson, GSA, used by permission.